Forecast-it/handbook/travel-policy.md

 When traveling for company purposes, you’re entitled to company-paid plane tickets in **economy class**. <br /> Executives can travel in premium economy on trips longer than 5 hours. <br /> We’ll reimburse two-way tickets, meals (as included in the ticket price) one carry on luggage, and one luggage for stays more than 5 days.
 You should cover additional expenses, like extra luggage or purchase of duty-free items, on your own. <br />
 Your travel must be booked at least two weeks in advance unless it’s an unforeseen trip.
-All bookings should be made through TravelPerk and your manager must provide written approval prior to booking.
-You will be responsible for booking the appropriate transportation at convenient times depending on the purpose of your trip.
+All bookings should be made through TravelPerk and *your manager must provide written approval prior to booking*.
+You will be responsible for booking the appropriate transportation at convenient times depending on the purpose of your trip. <br />
 If you are travelling as a group of more than one Forecaster, bookings should aim at being aligned to achieve any discounts on bundles and optimizations.

-* **Train / boat, bus** <br />
+* **Train / boat / bus** <br />
 Should you need to travel by another means of transportation (train, boat or coach), you’re entitled to a standard seat.

 * **Rental Cars**